Skip to Content

-What is the zipper cut in basketball
+What is a zipper cut in basketball?

-Why is the zipper cut potentially effective
+Why is the zipper cut potentially effective?

 The zipper cut is potentially effective because it could be utilized primarily as an entry to implement additional offensive actions such as on-ball screens, off-ball screens, or isolation situations.